Talking Stick Resort Amphitheatre: About

-The lawn at the amphitheater contains several video screens.

 R.E.M. recorded two tracks off their 1996 studio album New Adventures in Hi-Fi there.

 Wheel of Fortune taped 2 weeks of shows there in 1997, which featured the final episodes of the old puzzle board.

 The Spice Girls performed at the venue on August 22, 1998, during their debut Spiceworld Tour.

-The amphitheater has been used to hold many famous concerts and tours, especially in the summer months of July and August, it has hosted Nine Inch Nails, Van Halen, Bon Jovi, Metallica, Janet Jackson, The Vote for Change Tour, Lynyrd Skynyrd, Black Sabbath, The Vans Warped Tour, The Gigantour, Lollapalooza, Lilith Fair, Crüe Fest, Ozzfest and Projekt Revolution.
+The amphitheater has been used to hold many famous concerts and tours, especially in the summer months of July and August, it has hosted Phish, Nine Inch Nails, Van Halen, Bon Jovi, Metallica, Janet Jackson, The Vote for Change Tour, Lynyrd Skynyrd, Black Sabbath, The Vans Warped Tour, The Gigantour, Lollapalooza, Lilith Fair, Crüe Fest, Ozzfest and Projekt Revolution.
 It has hosted the Phoenix date of the annual Mayhem Festival since the tour's inception in July 2008.

 Fall Out Boy recorded their live album, Live in Phoenix, at the amphitheatre on June 22, 2007.

 Green Day recorded their song, "Cigarettes and Valentines", for their live album, Awesome as Fuck, here.

 Fall Out Boy & Paramore brought their co-headlining tour, MONUMENTOUR to The Pavilion on August 8, 2014 with New Politics as the opening act.
 Lana Del Rey, accompanied by Courtney Love, brought her Endless Summer Tour to The Pavilion on May 14, 2015.

 AJR headlined the venue on June 21, 2022, on their tour supporting their album "OK Orchestra".

 A Perfect Circle, Primus and Puscifer recorded their Sessanta Live album during a show at the venue.

 On July 1 2025, the Amphitheatre hosted the 2025 Summer of Loud tour headlined by Killswitch Engage, Beartooth, I Prevail, and Parkway Drive, with Special Guests The Amity Affliction, The Devil Wears Prada, and Alpha Wolf, with TX2 as the opening act.